sjentsch/lsjDocs/Ch05/Ch05_Graphics.rst

 to produce graphs, and especially learning how to produce good graphs.
 Fortunately, learning how to draw graphs in jamovi is reasonably simple as long as you are not too picky about what your graph looks like.
-What I mean when I say thit is that jamovi has a lot of *very* good default graphs, or plots, that most of the time produce a clean, high-quality graphic.
+What I mean when I say this is that jamovi has a lot of *very* good default graphs, or plots, that most of the time produce a clean, high-quality graphic.
 However, on those occasions when you do want to do something non-standard, or if you need to make highly specific changes to the